-Regrade requests for homework assignments and midterm exams can be submitted online via the Gradescope for one week after the grades have been returned.
-No regrade requests will be accepted after one week for any reason.
+Regrade requests for homework assignments and the midterm exam can be submitted online via the Gradescope for three days after the grades have been returned.
+No regrade requests will be accepted after the deadline for any reason.
 You need to provide an acceptable explanation for your request.
 By submitting a regrade request you acknowledge that your entire assignment will be regraded and your grade may increase or decrease.
 All regrades are final.
-No regrade requests will be accepted for Review Questions assignments for any reason, including due to issues with Canvas or electronic devices.
+No regrade requests will be accepted for in-class quizzes.